BVA Counseling

 Doyne M. Green Scholarship: Supporting female graduate students of medicine, law, social service, or public service, this scholarship assists current graduate students who study at public universities in the State of Washington with a renewable $4,000 scholarship.

-Horatio Alger NATIONAL Scholarship - ($25,000) - The Horatio Alger National Scholarship Program is one of the major scholarship programs nationally that specifically assists high school students who have faced and overcome great obstacles in their young lives.
+Horatio Alger Scholarship - ($10,000 - $25,000) - The Horatio Alger National Scholarship Program is one of the major scholarship programs nationally that specifically assists high school students who have faced and overcome great obstacles in their young lives.

 Lambeth Family Scholarship: This scholarship, designed to honor and financially support students pursuing a degree in engineering, natural sciences, mathematics, computer science or business, supports high school seniors in Washington State who will study at a public university, community college or technical school.
 This scholarship varies from $1000 to $3000 dollars and is renewable for up to 4 years.